 Leftist Rebels Kill 40 in Nepal

-KATMANDU, Nepal (AP) _ Communist rebels attacked a police station in a remote mountain village Sunday, killing at least 40 policemen and injuring 19 others, a government minister said.
+KATMANDU, Nepal (AP) _ Hundreds of Communist rebels attacked a police station in a remote mountainous village on Sunday, killing at least 40 policemen and wounding 19 others, a government minister said.

 There were 70 officers stationed at the post in Bhiman village, about 100 miles southeast of the capital Katmandu, and the remaining 11 policemen were believed to be hiding in the nearby jungle, said deputy home minister Devendra Raj Kadel.